raspberrypilearning/image-identifier/en/step_5.md

 --- /task ---

-Now, when users select a picture, the prediction of what's in the picture will appear in the CLI.
+Now, when users select a picture, the prediction of what is in the picture will appear in the CLI.

 --- save ---